spring-attic/spring-xd-samples/README.md

 spring-xd-samples
 =================

-Sample starter applications and code for use with the SpringXD proejct
+Sample starter applications and code for use with the SpringXD project